inf112-v20/teen_titans/README.md

 3. Step on the CONVEYOR BELT will make the character move towards the direction it points
 4. Step in front of a PUSHER tile and it will PUSH the robot 1 tile in the direction of the PUSHER
 5. Step out of the MAP and the player will die
-6. Step on the GRILL and the player will loose HP
+6. Step on the GRILL and the player will lose HP
-7. Step in front of a LASER and the player will loose HP
+7. Step in front of a LASER and the player will lose HP
 8. Step on a FLAG the player will gain HP
 9. Step on a FLAG the player will get a new RESPAWN POINT
 10. Do either step 1 or step 4 after step 7 or step 8, and the player will RESPAWN at the latest RESPAWN POINT